 Established Brands Rely on the Conservatism Bias

-For most people, shopping for a new car is a major decision.
+Every year, 9 out of 10 new products fail.
+Consumers love and hate new things at the same time.
+They are attracted to novelty, but at the same time, they prefer something they are familiar with.
+For example, shopping for a new car is a major decision.
 A bewildering variety of makes, models, and dealers is available.
 Oddly enough, people tend to buy the same brand of car repeatedly.
 Sometimes several generations in a family have always bought cars by Ford or Chevrolet.

 Traditional marketing generally ignores the cognitive errors that affect sales.
-Instead, typical online marketing efforts stick with old-fashioned advertising and marketing guesswork.
+Instead, typical marketing efforts stick with old-fashioned guesswork.
 Neuromarketing, on the other hand, understands how the emotional, unconscious brain makes decisions.
-Through that knowledge it can take advantage of neuroscience research and utilize or overcome the effects of the brain’s cognitive errors.
+It applies insights from Neuroscience, Social Psychology and Behavioral Economics when reaching out to customers.
 The result is more effective marketing that can increase sales conversion rates as much as 500%.
-Contact us today for an in-depth analysis of your online marketing and information on how we can help you boost your sales and leads.